tyzbit/bitcoin-balance-notifier/README.md

 ## Development

-Create a `.env` file with your configuration, at the bare minimum you need An address to watch and a Discord webhook.
+Create a `.env` file with your configuration, at the bare minimum you need an address to watch and a Discord webhook.
 Run it with `go run main.go`